dorelljames/dorellblog/content/blog/quick-difference-array_merge-vs-array-array/index.md

        string(6) "yellow"
     }

 &#8220;Tadaa!&#8221;.
-That&#8217;s it.
-When using the &#8220;+&#8221; operator, ensure that both must of type array or else you&#8217;ll be thrown with fatal error.
+That's it.
+When using the &#8220;+&#8221; operator, ensure that both must of type array or else you'll be thrown with fatal error.
 The difference between the first example from the second example is that in the second we just simply prepend/append depending on the index value on the second array.
 The first example when using <a href="http://php.net/manual/en/function.array-merge.php" target="_blank" rel="noopener noreferrer"><em>array_merge</em></a> on the other hand re-indexes the keys.

 Note: This is meant for simple array manipulation.
-I&#8217;ll later add an article describing how you&#8217;ll be able to achieve this on multi-dimentional arrays.
+I'll later add an article describing how you'll be able to achieve this on multi-dimentional arrays.